 Agency Program 2022-23 Contin.
-DAC LIC or 1/2- Overall Change

-Appropriation. (%) Households mile Priority from
+Appropriation. (%) DAC (%) LIC or Households (%) 1/2- mile Buffer Overall Priority Population Change from Last

-(%) (%) Buffer Population Last

 (%) (%) Year

 CALTRANS LCTOP 5% 55% 5% 20% 80% None

 California Department of Transportation (Caltrans)

 In coordination with CARB, Caltrans is responsible for developing and updating the guidelines for the LCTOP program, defining the criteria for project eligibility and reporting requirements as well as: